flowr-analysis/vscode-flowr/README.md

 You can easily download the most recent build of the extension by heading to the [Actions tab](https://github.com/Code-Inspect/vscode-flowr/actions/workflows/package.yml), where you will find a list of runs.
 Selecting the most recent run will display a summary of it, at the bottom of which you can find the Artifacts section and the `Extension vsix` artifact.
 Download it and unzip it.

 Then, you can install it the same way as you would the `vsix` downloaded [from GitHub Releases](#from-github-release).

-## Use

-**To use this extension, a working installation of [R](https://www.r-project.org/) is required**, and R needs to be included in your `PATH` environment variable.
-You may need to [do so manually](https://www.hanss.info/sebastian/post/rtools-path/) on Windows.
-(There are [plans](https://github.com/Code-Inspect/vscode-flowr/issues/5) to allow for the extension to install R automatically.)

-Although it is not required, we recommend using the [R extension](https://marketplace.visualstudio.com/items?itemName=REditorSupport.r) for Visual Studio Code along with this extension.
-For more information on R development in Visual Studio Code, you can also check out [this helpful article](https://code.visualstudio.com/docs/languages/r).

-### Slicing

-You can generate a [slice](https://github.com/Code-Inspect/flowr/wiki/Terminology#program-slice) of the currently highlighted variable in any R code by using the "Slice for Cursor Position" command.
-All code that is not part of the generated slice will then be grayed out.

-To clear the slice highlighting, use the "Clear Slice Presentation" command.

-You can also reconstruct a piece of code based on the slice of a variable by using the "Slice for Cursor Position (Reconstruct)" command.
-The reconstructed code will be opened in a new file.

 ## Development